 On the down side, there is only the kinesis of Hong Kong gangster movie stylistics and the gut-grunching gore that keeps the film going.
 There is nothing else to the film beyond this.
 The characters are one-dimensional to the point of not even being given names to distinguish them from one another.
 In effect, Versus is more like a videogame along the lines of Resident Evil rather than a film – of a nominal hero having to ultra-violently dispatch various menaces that randomly pop up, the menaces constantly being resurrected as more powerful zombies and so on.
 There are not even any sets – the entire film takes place in a forest.
 It feels more like a test reel that puts one action sequence and one gore sequence after another in repetitive variation without anything in between.
 There is some talk about the 666 gates of hell, one of which is in the forest, and about the hero and villain being reincarnated brothers, but this is afforded such scanty time that it feels there only as the most minimalist motivation needed to hang the action/gore sequences together.

-Ryuhei Kitamura has also made Alive (2002), an interesting sf film about a psychological experiment conducted in a prison; a horror segment of the anthology Jam Films (2002); the fantastic samurai film Aragami (2003); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the Clive Barker adaptation The Midnight Meat Train (2008); the anime science-fiction film Baton (2009); the US horror film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017) and the Mashit episode of the horror anthology Nightmare Cinema (2018), as well as produced Battlefield Baseball (2003) and Hellgate (2011).
+Ryuhei Kitamura has also made Alive (2002), an interesting sf film about a psychological experiment conducted in a prison; a horror segment of the anthology Jam Films (2002); the fantastic samurai film Aragami (2003); Sky High (2003) about a woman who returns from the afterlife as a vengeful ghost; Godzilla: Final Wars (2004); the Clive Barker adaptation The Midnight Meat Train (2008); the anime science-fiction film Baton (2009); the US horror film No One Lives (2012), a live-action adaptation of the manga Lupin III (2014), the English-language horror Downrange (2017), the Mashit episode of the horror anthology Nightmare Cinema (2018) and the non-genre action film The Doorman (2020), as well as produced Battlefield Baseball (2003) and Hellgate (2011).